 - Walk to a couple of towering waterfalls crashing through the heart of one of Wales’s largest forests

-- Get the adrenalin pumping with a dip in the secret Blue Lake or take the dog paddling in the waves on sandy expanse of our local beach at Fairbourne
+- Swim, bodyboard or go paddling in the waves on sandy expanse of our local (dog friendly) beach at Fairbourne

 Car sick?
 Leave the roads behind and explore on foot, bike, train or boat.
 Graig Wen is well placed for a car-free holiday.
 Sarah and John can provide you with more information and guides about the local area.
 If you are interested in quirkier attractions such as exploring an abandoned Welsh slate mine or a miniature Italianate village, just ask us…